 A New Cocktail Book for Gardeners—and a Margarita Recipe for Friends

-Featured in Flower‘s collection of 2019 Books for Giving, Garden to Glass: Grow Your Drinks From the Ground Up by Mike Wolf (Turner Publishing, 2019) is ideal for the person who is equal parts passionate gardener and craft cocktail hobbyist.
+Featured in Flower‘s collection of 2019 Books for Giving, Mike Wolf’s Garden to Glass: Grow Your Drinks From the Ground Up (Turner Publishing 2019) is ideal for the person who is equal parts passionate gardener and craft cocktail hobbyist.
 Wolf, whose tiki bar Chopper was named “Best New Bar” by Nashville Scene, teaches how to make not only cocktails but also homemade tonics, bitters, and elixirs using ingredients harvested from the garden and foraged from the wild.